Member | Established: 1977 | Member since 1977

 SAICA demonstrates that it contributes to both the international and local standard-setting processes through a variety of means.
 SAICA members serve on the FRSC and the Financial Reporting Technical Committee (FRTC)—a technical committee established by the FRSC to assist in the execution of its responsibilities.
 After soliciting feedback from its members, the institute submits comments to IASB-issued documents as well as FRSC pronouncements.
 In addition, SAICA nominates members and/or supports members of the FRSC to serve on IFRS Foundation committees.
 SAICA indicates that it has representatives on the Trustees of the IFRS Foundation, IASB, IFRS Interpretations Committee, IFRS Advisory Council, the ASAF (Accounting Standards Advisory Forum), the SME Implementation Group, and the Emerging Economies Group (EEG), among others.

 Moreover, to support the implementation process of IFRS, since 20011, SAICA has partnered with the Johannesburg Stock Exchange (JSE) to establish the Financial Reporting Investigations Panel (FRIP) to review referred instances of potential non-compliance with IFRS for JSE listed companies.
 The JSE carries out a proactive monitoring process whereby the financial statements of every listed company are reviewed at least once every five years to identify areas of non-compliance with IFRS.
 Where necessary, cases are referred to the FRIP.
 The JSE penalizes companies depending on the nature of non-compliance and at the same time reports the auditors and professional members involved to the respective professional bodies — the Independent Regulatory Board for Auditors and SAICA.
-Based on the results and feedback from the JSE, SAICA is able to better identify IFRS implementation challenges and organize activities to address these issues.
+Based on the results and feedback from the JSE, SAICA can better identify IFRS implementation challenges and organize activities to address these issues.